Swift Justice: Critical reception

 Critics praised Swift Justice for its visuals, although some criticized the storylines as unoriginal.
-Variety's Todd Everett and the Chicago Tribunes Steve Johnson found fault with the show for relying on clichés, but both enjoyed the look of the show.
-Everett wrote that Swift Justice was the most visually attractive program on UPN, and Johnson that it had "a visceral, close-to-the-streets feel".
-Judy Nichols of The Christian Science Monitor likewise commented on the "fast-moving action" and "spurts of breakneck-pace camera work".
+Varietys Todd Everett and the Chicago Tribunes Steve Johnson found fault with the show for relying on clichés, but both enjoyed the look of the show.
+Everett wrote that Swift Justice was the most visually attractive program on UPN, and Johnson that it had "a visceral, close-to-the-streets feel."
+Judy Nichols of The Christian Science Monitor likewise commented on the "fast-moving action" and "spurts of breakneck-pace camera work."
 By contrast, The Boston Globes Frederic M. Biddle felt the visuals alone could not carry the show, saying that they did not justify the frequent violence scenes.
-Biddle described the series as "utterly empty at its soul" underneath its "over the top in slick visuals".
+Biddle described the series as "utterly empty at its soul" underneath its "over the top in slick visuals."

 James McCaffrey and his character received a positive response from critics.
 The New York Times John O'Connor praised the show for characterizing him as an action hero with a sensitive side.
-People's Tom Gliatto and The Virginian-Pilot's Larry Bonko singled out McCaffrey for his handsomeness.
+People's Tom Gliatto and The Virginian-Pilots Larry Bonko singled out McCaffrey for his handsomeness.
 Gliatto described him as "handsome, but neither too impressed nor too pretty to buy as an action lead", and Bonko called him attractively toughened.
-The Virginian-Pilot's Larry Bonko said casting him was a perfect choice.
+The Virginian-Pilots Larry Bonko said casting him was a perfect choice.

 The show's frequent use of violence was criticized.
-Panning the premise as unrealistic, Scott D. Pierce of the Deseret News summed up the series as "full of violence, questionable messages, violence and more violence".
-The San Francisco Chronicles John Carman described Swift Justice as a "competent action show", but felt that "it isn't good enough to compensate for its excesses".
+Panning the premise as unrealistic, Scott D. Pierce of the Deseret News summed up the series as "full of violence, questionable messages, violence and more violence."
+The San Francisco Chronicles John Carman described Swift Justice as a "competent action show", but felt that "it isn't good enough to compensate for its excesses."
 Some commentators criticized the series' plot as generic.
-In their 2007 book Season Finale: The Unexpected Rise and Fall of The WB and UPN, Susanne Daniels and Cynthia Littleton dismissed Swift Justice as a "run-of-the-mill gumshoe drama".
-Hal Boedeker of the Orlando Sentinel referred to the show as "an unpleasant throwback to the 1980s".
-Howard Rosenberg, writing for the Los Angeles Times, was critical of the pilot episode for its plot holes, and Gliatto described the episodes as having "some of the dumbest villains in the annals of crime".
+In their 2007 book Season Finale: The Unexpected Rise and Fall of The WB and UPN, Susanne Daniels and Cynthia Littleton dismissed Swift Justice as a "run-of-the-mill gumshoe drama."
+Hal Boedeker of the Orlando Sentinel referred to the show as "an unpleasant throwback to the 1980s."
+Howard Rosenberg, writing for the Los Angeles Times, was critical of the pilot episode for its plot holes, and Gliatto described the episodes as having "some of the dumbest villains in the annals of crime."